Frequently Asked Questions

 All of the in-house clinics and the Prosecutors Program hold weekly one hour and 50 minute seminars taught by their clinical professors.
 Although class content varies, generally the curriculum focuses on the lawyering skills and ethical framework necessary to effectively represent clients or the Commonwealth.
 Weekly seminar attendance and active participation are required.
 In addition to the weekly seminars, students will have regular individual meetings with their clinic professors or other supervisors to obtain feedback and guidance on their cases.
 Students will be expected to take initiative in seeking answers to legal problems and performing the essential tasks of lawyering.
 This process of the student first finding the relevant information, thinking through its implications, and then bringing it to the professor for feedback is intended to guide the student towards a better understanding of the law and is known as “self-directed” or “active” learning.
 As part of their work, students may work in an interdisciplinary environment with non-legal professionals to help meet client goals and problem- solve.

 The Legal Innovation and Tech Fellowship (LIT Fellowship) is not a separate Clinic.
 It is a group of students who will have specialized training in process management and legal technology, and who will be embedded within participating in-house clinics.
-For 2019-20, those clinics are: Family Advocacy Clinic, Health Law Clinic, Immigration Clinic, Juvenile Defenders Clinic, and Prosecutors Program.
-Each of these clinics will accept one additional student who will become the LIT Fellow for that clinic.
 Students do NOT need prior legal tech or innovation experience, and will co-enroll in a one-semester legal tech and innovation course (in addition to their Clinic Seminar) and work directly with Clinical Fellow and Director of the Legal Innovation and Tech Lab (LIT Lab), David Colarusso.
 LIT Fellows will have reduced caseloads in their clinics so that they can develop and implement one or more process management or legal tech projects designed to improve the functioning of their assigned clinics or improve access to justice in their clinic’s area of practice.
 This program is a terrific option for students who want to do a traditional legal services clinic, but who also wish to acquire a unique and marketable set of legal tech skills.
 Students interested in being selected as LIT Fellows should complete the Clinical Common Application, including designating their first and second choice clinics and noting their interest in a LIT Fellowship.
 Those interested in a LIT Fellowship will certify that they have completed the necessary additional pre-requisites.
 Interested students must also answer an additional essay question as part of the Clinical Common Application.
-Please see the fact sheet if you are interested in this fellowship.

 Students in most in-house Clinics and the Prosecutors Program should expect to work a minimum of 13 hours per week, excluding the seminar and seminar preparation.
 Students in the Innocence Clinic are expected to work 6 ½ hours per week.
 The type of work varies from clinic to clinic but generally involves work on cases, court appearances, client intake and counseling, preparation for and execution of out-of-seminar simulations, and other case-related projects.
 The 13 hours per week is a minimum and workloads can be quite intense throughout the academic year.
 Students will be required to put in all the time needed to effectively advocate for their clients, even if that at times exceeds 13 hours per week.
 Further, the requisite hours often cannot be scheduled in advance (for example, 5 hours on Thursdays and the remainder over the weekend) because the timing of the work is case-driven.